Relationship therapy and counseling — for couples in crisis

 — Eckhart Tolle

 It’s time for relationship therapy and counseling when you’ve lost that loving feeling: the safe connection, the warmth, intimacy and passion that used to make you both so happy.
-The distance between the two of you is growing, you don’t understand why and you can’t seem to stop it.
-Mutual criticism and contempt, defensiveness and withdrawal are becoming increasingly common, driving you apart.
-Misunderstandings and conflicts, rather than being resolved, escalate uncontrollably.
+The distance between the two of you is growing; you don’t understand why and you can’t seem to stop it.
+Mutual criticism and contempt, defensiveness and stone-faced withdrawal are becoming increasingly common, driving you apart.
+Misunderstandings and conflicts, rather than being resolved, fester and escalate uncontrollably.

 Maybe there’s someone else in the picture.
 Unfaithfulness and suspicion destroy the safety and trust that’s crucial to your connection.